Building Act 1993

-- to protect the safety and health of people who use buildings and places of public entertainment
+- protect the safety and health of people who use buildings and places of public entertainment; and

-The Government has commenced a program of reforms to the building system, including amendments to the Building Act 1993, to put in place a strengthened regulatory framework to improve domestic building consumer protection.
-The extension of these regulations will enable the replacement regulations to be aligned with the implementation of legislative reform.
+The Government has commenced a program of reforms to the building system, including amendments to the Building Act 1993, to put in place a strengthened regulatory framework to improve enforcement and domestic building consumer protection.

-The Building Regulations 2006 (The Regulations) are derived from the Act and contain, among other things, the requirements relating to:
+The Building Regulations 2018 (the Regulations) are derived from the Building Act and contain, among other things, the requirements relating to:

 - building permits

 - enforcement of the Regulations

 The Regulations adopt the Building Code of Australia as a technical reference that must be complied with.